Home

 My objective: learn to speak Spanish.
 I scoured the web for a month and collected info on 26 different language schools before signing us up for four weeks of intensive Spanish language classes in Cusco.

 In my language school reviews, I steered clear of the programs that emphasize grammar.
+If you are thinking of studying abroad, this guide will help you select the program that is perfect for you.
 I want to learn to speak more accurately and to grasp the details when people fire machine gun-Spanish at me.
 I want to learn Spanish grammar naturally, as a by-product of speaking the language.
-At this point, I don’t need to know how to describe it or to get 100% on regular written quizzes.
+At this point, I don't need to know how to describe it or to get 100% on regular written quizzes.

 So here I am, Friday night, another intense week of classes behind me, trying to figure out why I need to be able to explain the difference between Preterito Indefinido and Imperfecto.
 Right now, what I really want to learn is how to describe to my friends and teachers in decent Spanish what I saw and learned in Machu Picchu last weekend.
 To me, it seems such a simple concept.

 This week, we rearranged our schedule.
 We converted all our classes to private Spanish lessons – Ann and I in two two-person classes, plus one-on-ones with various instructors.
 We also met with all of our teachers, explained our notion that we can best improve our oral skills through rapid-fire drills based on practical real-life language.
-We pulled examples from their handouts, constructed drills, and set about trying to demonstrate what we think works best for us.
+We pulled examples from their handouts, constructed drills, and set about trying to demonstrate that we can learn Spanish grammar naturally in a way that we think works best for us.

 They listened.
 We saw an immediate change in teaching methodology.
-Sometimes, they fall back into lecturettes (in Spanish), but they’re changed the focus away from directly learning Spanish these days.
-They’re helping us speak correctly, vary our phrasing, and, through repetition, learn street-smart language.
+Sometimes, they fall back into lecturettes (in Spanish), but they've changed the focus away from directly learning Spanish grammar these days.
+They're helping us speak correctly, vary our phrasing, and through repetition, learn street-smart language.

 And best of all, we’re making great gains.
 Go ahead, ask me: I can tell you without a pause when to use my old friend, the Preterito Indefinido and his brother, the Imperfecto.
 I can still learn Spanish grammar with this practical approach.